 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
 Now I’m going to show you the compulsory JAMB subjects for Animal Health and Production Technology that you must register (English must be included because it is compulsory even though it may not be listed among the JAMB subjects below), and I will honestly advise you to aim for a score of 150 so that you can easily gain admission into any Polytechnics.
 Read how to answer and pass JAMB once.

-Please note– If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
+Please note– English Language is compulsory.
+If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
 JAMB is not the only option to gain admission into Nigerian Universities to study Animal Health and Production Technology.
 If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree!..

 - Biology/Agricultural Science

 I want you to read this

 - How to Study Effectively in University and College

 - Punishment/Penalties for Examination Malpractice

 If you have your O level result already and the subjects you have is not the same with the admission requirement that is the required O level subject combinations to study Animal Health and Production Technology, don’t give up.
 You should consider other Animal Health and Production Technology similar courses or take a look College of Education related courses.

 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which Polytechnics to choose, please read useful guides on how to choose a course and polytechnics